interlink-hq/interLink/docs/docs/tutorial-admins/02-develop-a-plugin.md

 For fields available in `interlink.Pod` request please refer to the [spec file](https://github.com/interTwin-eu/interLink/blob/main/examples/sidecar/templates/python/interlink/spec.py).

 ### The Delete request

+At this point there is nothing new anymore.
+The delete request should indeed take care of the deletion of the container for the pod in the request:

 ```python
     def Delete(self, pod: interlink.PodRequest) -> None: